 Between 1506 and 1509, Magellan and Serrão were involved in a series of running sea battles with Indian, Arab, and Egyptian ships.
 They also probably participated in at least one notorious massacre, as bystanders if not active instigators, when the Portuguese fell upon the Indian town of Dapoli, a hotbed of resistance to their agenda, and carried out orders to kill every man, woman, and child they found there.
 On February 2, 1509, Magellan and Serrão fought in the Battle of Diu, a pivotal naval engagement between Portugal and Egypt.
 The former’s fleet was victorious, but Magellan was wounded in hand-to-hand fighting aboard the Egyptian flagship.
 His injury seems barely to have slowed him down; as soon as he recovered, he and Serrão signed on for an east-bound voyage of discovery whose goal was Malaysia.

-Magellan stayed in Malacca for more than a year and a half, setting up defenses against the sultan’s incursions, instituting the bureaucracy of empire, and getting trade off to a smooth start.
+Magellan stayed in Malacca for more than a year and a half, preparing defenses against the sultan’s incursions, instituting the bureaucracy of empire, and getting trade off to a smooth start.
 He established a household of his own there, complete with slaves.
 One of them, an unusually clever fellow, became a special favorite.
 Magellan taught him to speak Portuguese and convinced him to convert to Christianity, whereupon he took the name of Enrique.

 Magellan’s relations with King Manuel had always been cool, but following his return to Lisbon from Morocco he got himself well and truly sideways with his monarch.
 Reasonably enough on the face of it, he thought he deserved a stipend from the crown and most of all an elevation in his noble rank in return for his years of stalwart service in many different capacities and many different places.
-But he pressed his case in the most blunt, undiplomatic way imaginable, taking few pains to hide his soldierly disdain for the sleek, perfumed King Manuel, a man who had never known anything but silk sheets and tender vittles.
+But he pressed his position in the most blunt, undiplomatic way imaginable, taking few pains to hide his soldierly disdain for the sleek, perfumed King Manuel, a man who had never known anything but silk sheets and tender vittles.
 For his part, the king viewed with suspicion Magellan’s long friendship with Francisco Serrão, who, by deciding to stay in the Spice Islands in direct defiance of orders to return, was now officially branded a traitor to his country.
-On top of this, there was a corruption case cooked up by some personages whom Magellan had offended in Morocco, who claimed that he had personally profited by selling off several herds of goats, camels, and horses that ought to have been delivered to his superiors for disposal.
+On top of this, there was a corruption case cooked up by some personages whom Magellan had offended in Morocco, who claimed that he had personally profited by selling off several herds of goats, camels, and horses that ought to have been delivered to his superiors for dispersal.

 Did you enjoy this chapter?
 If so, please think about pitching in to help me make many more like it.
 You can pledge any amount you like.